repoze/repoze.who/docs/configuration.rst

 - Two ``IAuthenticator`` plugins: the auth_tkt plugin and an htpasswd plugin.
   The auth_tkt plugin performs both ``IIdentifier`` and ``IAuthenticator`` functions.
-The htpasswd plugin is configured with two valid username / assword combinations: chris/chris, and admin/admin.
+The htpasswd plugin is configured with two valid username / password combinations: chris/chris, and admin/admin.
 When an username and password is found via any identifier, it will be checked against this authenticator.